Corporate climate strategy: a business and competitiveness issue

 Investors are not the only ones to take corporate climate strategy into account.

-More and more public and private tenders are incorporating selection criteria linked to companies' climate commitments.
+More and more public and private tenders are incorporating selection criteria linked to a company's climate commitments.
 These criteria take a variety of forms, from the simple completion of a GHG emissions assessment to a concrete commitment to reduce the company's carbon footprint.
 Others, such as SNCF, are introducing a price per tonne of carbon emitted, which is added to the final commercial proposal, transforming this extra-financial data into financial data.

 Among the CSR criteria regularly requested in calls for tenders today, we find :